Start selling art online without feeling gross

 After you get the hang of sharing your art and letting people know it’s for sale, then we can move onto the advanced things.

-Selling art online in an advanced way would involve a website that you send people to, better captions, high quality lighting in your videos with backdrops and etc., but you really don’t need to start with that.
+Selling art online in an advanced way would involve a website with product listings, better captions, high quality lighting in your videos with backdrops and etc., but you really don’t need to start with that.

 Go make your post right now!!!